From 'Sago Kangjei' to Polo

 There are three different types of polo, which are played in the country, namely horse polo, camel polo and bicycle polo.
 Horse polo is a traditional game of the Indian state of Rajasthan, though today it is practised in the Indian cities like Mumbai, Kolkata and Delhi.
 The camel polo is being played in several regional fairs of Rajasthan, purely for the purpose of entertainment.

-have been purposely kept simple in order to make people understand.
-In Polo, the players play a ball game with a stick, while riding a horse.
-Two teams having 4 players on 4 horses play the Polo in India.
-The ground of Polo in India is generally of 230 to 275 metres in length and 146 to 180 metres in width.
+Rules of polo have been purposely kept simple in order to make people understand.
+In polo, the players play a ball game with a stick, while riding a horse.
+Two teams having four players on four horses play the polo in India.
+The ground of polo in India is generally of 230 to 275 metres in length and 146 to 180 metres in width.

 The rules and regulations in the Manipuri version of Polo that is Sagol Kangjei, is a bit different from that of modern Polo in India.
 In a Manipuri Polo game, two teams of seven members in each side play with a cane stick and the ball is made of bamboo root.
 The players wear tight dhotis tucked above the knees and a half sleeve local made jacket.
 They also wear white turbans on head.
 The two teams can wear only red and yellow clothes.
 There is no fixed size of field in Manipuri Polo.

 Support of Indian Army towards Polo in India